Moving to Malaysia: A Guide for Expats to Live Here

 Terengganu, Pahang, WPKL, Putrajaya, Johor, Perlisand Negeri SembilanMYR1 million

 Rentals and property purchases are usually done with the help of agents.
 The websites mentioned above will have the contact details of the agents in charge of the properties listed.
-These agents are always more than willing to guide you through the process when you talk to them.
+These agents are always more than willing to guide you through the process.

 Finding a Job

-You will need to secure a job offer before coming to Malaysia if you are planning to move here with the Employment Pass.
-Your pass application process is done by the company who wants to hire you.
+You will need to secure a job offer before coming to Malaysia if you are planning to move here with an Employment Pass.
+Your pass application process is handled by the company that’s hiring you.

-Upon approval, the renewal of your employment contract and visa will be upon the discretion of your company.
+Upon approval, the renewal of your employment contract and visa will be upon the discretion of your employer.

 It is risky to come here on a Single Entry Visa (tourist visa) and then look for a job.